alanm319/password-manager/README.md

-A simple password manager using libsodium
+A lightweight CLI password manager using libsodium and SQLChipher